Canadian Army Trophy: CAT '79

 CAT '79.
-Left to right: US M60A1, British Cheiftain, and German Leopard tanks.
+Left to right: US M60A1, British Chieftain, and German Leopard tanks.

 The 1979 competition was held at Range 9, Bergen Hohne.
 The US built Range 10 at Grafenwöhr for the CAT competition training, it was used later for the actual 1981 competition.
 There were 20 platoons competing from Belgium, Canada, the United Kingdom, West Germany and the United States.
 The Netherlands team did not compete due to a contractual issue with their military union.

 1979 was the first year the US team (M Company, 3/2nd ACR in 1979) did not finish last.
 M Company, 2nd Armored Cavalry Regiment, won recognition as the high scoring tank platoon in USAEUR tank gunnery in 1978 (1st Platoon, Lt.
 Andersson), with platoon leaders Lt.
 Krause (3rd), and Lt.
 Socha (2nd) following closely.
 Several individual crew members extended their tour with M Company, 3/2 ACR and carried considerable experience with them to the competition.